O! how much more doth beauty beauteous seem

-Sonnet 54: Translation to modern English
+Sonnet 54 in modern English

 Oh, how much more beautiful beauty appears when accompanied by the lovely ornament of integrity!
 Roses look beautiful but we see them as even more beautiful because of that wonderful perfume that lives in them.
 Dog roses have every bit as intense a colour as the perfumed hue of those roses; have the same thorns, and blow as appealingly when the breath of summer opens their buds.
 But because their appearance is their only virtue they live obscurely and die unnoticed, in loneliness.
 Sweet roses don’t – the most fragrant odours are distilled from their beautiful corpses.
-And that’s the case with you, beautiful and lovely youth: when that fades my verse will distil your essence.
+And that’s the case with you, beautiful and lovely youth: when that fades my verse will distill your essence.

 Watch Sir Patrick Stewart read Shakespeare’s sonnet 54